Cutlery-Drawer/simh/doc/i650_doc.rst

 SIMH reads all the source deck files one-by-one in an internal buffer (room for 10K cards), then writes the destination file.
-Therefore, there is no problem on using same file name as source and destination.
+Therefore, there is no problem on using same filename as source and destination.

 Examples
 ........